Liam-Ralph/pwrstat-gui/README.md

 ## Operating System Support

-Support is assumed for all distros based on Debian, Fedora, and Arch, except Bazzite and antiX.
+Support is assumed for all distros based on Debian, Fedora, and Arch, except antiX.
 Below is a list of distros with confirmed support.

 |Distro             |Version|
 |-------------------|-------|